avinashverma91/avinashverma91/README.md

 # Hi there! 👋

-I'm Avinash Verma, a Cloud Operations Engineer at HCLTech with 5 years of IT experience.
+I'm Avinash Verma, a DevOps Engineer at HCLTech with 5+ years of IT experience.

 ### About Me ℹ️
-- 💼 Currently serving as a Cloud Operations Engineer at HCLTech.
+- 💼 Currently serving as a DevOps Engineer at HCLTech.
-- 🔧 Specialize in Azure, AWS, Azure DevOps, and Terraform.
+- 🔧 Specialize in Azure, AWS, Azure DevOps, Terraform, Docker and Kubernetes.
 - 🌐 Managing Microsoft Azure and AWS environments for optimal performance.

 ### Let's Connect! 🌟